 Canon announced the long-awaited replacement for their full-frame 5D DSLR camera, the 5D Mark II.
 Their new camera features 21.1 megapixels, a DIGIC 4 processor with 14-bit analog-to-digital conversion, LiveView mode, anti-dust technology, and increased ISO sensitivity.

-The big surprise was the inclusion of a video feature and not just regular video, but 16:9 full 1080 HD video at 30fps with HDMI output.
+The big surprise was the inclusion of a video feature and not just a regular video, but 16:9 full 1080 HD video at 30fps with HDMI output.
 This trumps Nikon’s recently announced D90, which only records 720p HD video.

 The 5D Mark II is priced at $2700 and will be available in November.
-Here’s Canon’s press release for the new camera.

-Of course needless to say, this will be the replacement for my trusty 5D which I have been using since it was first introduced back in 2005.
+Of course, needless to say, this will be the replacement for my trusty 5D which I have been using since it was first introduced back in 2005.
 One feature I was hoping for was a faster frame rate (the new camera is 3.9 fps vs. 3 fps for the previous model), but overall the 5D Mark II looks like a huge improvement.

 DP Review has posted a 5D Mark II sample gallery.